cayleygraph/cayleygraph.github.io/README.md

 and you should be able to live update and see changes as you go.

-Ohh, and the button CSS was generated on http://www.bestcssbuttongenerator.com/#/21 -- it needs a massive fix / upgrade

 # TODO

 Literally everything, this is just getting the basic structure in place to build on top of...